DigiNode-Tools/diginode-tools/README.md

 DigiNode Tools v0.0.5 - 2022-05-19 Test Release
 - USB Backup feature now backs up DigiAsset settings as well as DigiByte Wallet
 - DigiAsset Settings are backed up locally when uninstalling, if desired.
-This fixes the bux in v0.0.4
+This fixes the bug in v0.0.4
 - Fixes to diginode.settings to better store variables
 - Any changes made to the RPC credentials (user/password/port) are now updated in the DigiAssets main.json file during an Update
 - Countless bug fixes and improvements